-where the other propagators in Eqs. (\ref{neweq})-(\ref{neweq2}) have been considered as full propagators.
-To obtain the expressions of when the photon is radiated at a long distance the correlation function can be acquired from in Eqs. (\ref{neweq})-(\ref{neweq2}) by substituting one of the u/d-quark propagators by
+To obtain the expressions for when the photon is radiated at a long distance the correlation function can be acquired from Eqs. (\ref{neweq})-(\ref{neweq2}) by substituting one of the u/d-quark propagators via

 where $\Gamma_i = I, \gamma_5, \gamma_\mu, i\gamma_5 \gamma_\mu, \sigma_{\mu\nu}/2$.
-Under this approach, three remaining quark propagators are considered full quark propagators containing perturbative as well as nonperturbative contributions.
-When a photon interacts with light-quark fields nonperturbatively there shows up the matrix elements of nonlocal operators $\langle \gamma(q)\vel \bar{q}(x) \Gamma_i G_{\mu\nu}q(0) \ver 0\rangle$ and $\langle \gamma(q)\vel \bar{q}(x) \Gamma_i q(0) \ver 0\rangle$ between the photon state and vacuum, which are parameterized in terms of photon distribution amplitudes (DAs) (for details see Ref. \cite{Ball:2002ps}).
+In this approach, the three remaining quark propagators are considered full quark propagators containing both perturbative and non-perturbative contributions.
+When a photon interacts with light-quark fields nonperturbatively the matrix elements of the nonlocal operators $\langle \gamma(q)\vel \bar{q}(x) \Gamma_i G_{\mu\nu}q(0) \ver 0\rangle$ and $\langle \gamma(q)\vel \bar{q}(x) \Gamma_i q(0) \ver 0\rangle$appear between the photon state and vacuum, which are parameterized in terms of photon distribution amplitudes (DAs) (for details see Ref. \cite{Ball:2002ps}).
 Together with these matrix elements non-local operators such as four quarks ($\bar qq \bar q q$) and two gluons ($\bar q G G q$) are expected to appear.
-But it is known that the contributions of such terms are small, which is confirmed by the conformal spin expansion \cite{Balitsky:1987bk,Braun:1989iv}, and hence we will neglect them.
+However, it is known that the contributions of such terms are small, which is confirmed by conformal spin expansion \cite{Balitsky:1987bk,Braun:1989iv}, and hence we neglect them.
 The QCD side of the correlation function is evaluated by employing Eqs.~(\ref {neweq})-(\ref {edmn14}).
-Then, to transfer expressions in x-space to the momentum space the Fourier transformation is carried out.
+The Fourier transform is then used to transfer the x-space expressions to the momentum space.

-QCD sum rules for the hadron parameters are obtained by equating the correlation functions evaluated at both the hadronic parameters and quark–gluon parameters through quark–hadron duality.
-Then, we choose the structure $(\varepsilon.p) (p_\mu q_\nu -p_\nu q_\mu) $ and $ (\varepsilon.p) q_\mu q_\nu$ for the magnetic and quadrupole moments, respectively.
-As a result, we get
+QCD sum rules for the hadron parameters are obtained by equating the correlation functions evaluated at both the hadronic and quark-gluon parameters through quark-hadron duality.
+Then we choose the structure $(\varepsilon.p) (p_\mu q_\nu -p_\nu q_\mu) $ and $(\varepsilon.p) q_\mu q_\nu$ for the magnetic and quadrupole moments, respectively.
+As a result, we obtain the following: